soundreactor/projectKleee02/README.md

 # projectKleee02

-> Control an ILDA laser projector with token animations saved as `token_N.json` files.
+> Play Kleee02 NFTs on an ILDA laser projector!

 ## ⚠️ Laser Safety (Read First)
 Lasers are **not toys**.
 They can cause permanent eye injury, skin burns, and fire hazards.
 Before operating any laser projector, **learn proper laser safety practices** (beam heights, audience scanning rules, interlocks, eyewear, local laws).
 By using this software, **you accept all responsibility** for safe setup and operation.